-Despite the fact that you can easily spend hundreds on one meal in London, there are also plenty of places to eat in London where you can dine for under £20 per person.
-I’ve compiled a list of the 21 best cheap places to eat in London, for anyone visiting the British capital on a budget.
+Despite the fact that you can easily spend hundreds on one meal in London, there are also plenty of places to eat in London.
+Yes, you can dine for under £20 per person.
+I’ve compiled a list of the 21 best cheap places to eat in London for anyone visiting the British capital on a budget.

 There’s nothing quite like a food tour to provide a crash course in a new destination’s cuisine.
 Check out our tops picks to help you eat your way blissfully through London, no matter your taste or budget.